 It is highly recommended to find a captive-bred chameleon, as they are depleting in natural populations due to pollution and destruction of habitat.
 They are easily bred, so there is no good reason to take one from its natural habitat.

-We’ve put together this list of the 10 most common varieties of chameleon kept as pets, to help you get familiar with the various types.
+We’ve put together this list of the 10 most common varieties of chameleons kept as pets to help you get familiar with the various types.

-The Top 10 Types of Chameleons That Make Great Pets
+The 10 Types of Chameleons That Make Great Pets

 1. Veiled Chameleon